 You cannot go wrong with either.
 It’s simply a matter of personal preference.

-Nomatic bags are sleek, sexy and modern.
-Nomatic bads offer a lot more in terms of their organization and design, and this particular product does an excellent job with its organization and accessibility.
+AER bags are sleek, sexy, modern and well designed.
+AER bags offer a lot more in terms of their organization and design, and this particular product is a backpack-masterpiece.

 Osprey Farpoint 40 vs REI Trail